CAMDgraz/intro_programming/README.md

 Dear participant,

 welcome to the course of Introduction to scientific programming.
 We are very happy to offer this year a first course about programming within the PhD School MolMed.
-In this course, we will get the basics in two of the main lenguages used in Science: python and R. We will also introduce
+In this course, we will get the basics in two of the main lenguages used in Science: python and R. We will also introduce how to work under Linux environment, the use of some command in the terminal (bash) as well as how to submit jobs to a scientific cluster using the job manager SLURM.

+The course will take place the week Nov.
+6-10 2023 at the Med Campus in the room SR58 (MC2.Q.01.033).

-# Linux environemnt, bash and HPC
+# 1. Linux environemnt, bash and HPC

-# python
+# 2. python
-# R
+# 3. R

-## Installation and previous requirements
+## 3.1.
+Installation and previous requirements

 Install and prepare software needed: